st1vms/unofficial-claude-api/README.md

 # Delete all chats
 for chat in all_chat_ids:
     client.delete_chat(chat)

+# Or by using a shortcut utility
+#
+# client.delete_all_chats()
 ```

 ______

 ## TROUBLESHOOTING

-This api will sometimes throw 403 error on `send_message`, when this happens it is recommeded to look for these things:
+This api will sometime return a 403 status_code when calling `send_message`, when this happens it is recommeded to look for these things:
 - Check if your IP location is allowed, should be in US/UK, other locations may work sporadically.

 - Don't try to send the same prompt/file over and over again, instead wait for some time, and change input.

-- For now the only way to know if 403/500 error happened, is to check if answer object is None.

 ## DISCLAIMER